PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

   We can apply the `extract function refactoring pattern`_ by creating a separate function for each of these steps.
-The name of each function can often be very close to the comment.
+The name of each function can often be extracted directly from the comment.

   .. code-block:: python